nguy/artview/docs/source/script_tutorial.rst

         # start Control
         control = artview.components.ComponentsControl(parent=menu)

-    So we know how to close windows, what about opening new ones.
-This is more complicated, as for now some components can just be started a priory in the script, but some other like :py:class:`~artview.components.RadarDisplay` and :py:class:`~artview.components.ComponentsControl` have the `GUIstart`
+    Yay, we know how to close windows!
+What about opening new ones?

+    This is a bit more complicated.
+Some components can just be started as a priori in the script.
+But some components like :py:class:`~artview.components.RadarDisplay` and
+    :py:class:`~artview.components.ComponentsControl` have the `GUIstart`
-    method and can be started by the user at execution time, for that use the Menu method :py:func:`~artview.components.Menu.addComponentMenuItem`, for
+    method and can be started by the user at execution time.
+To do this, use the Menu method :py:func:`~artview.components.Menu.addComponentMenuItem`.
+For
     instance

     .. code-block:: python